edwardkrupicka/under-a-tack/README.md

 - [Challenges](#Challenges)
 - [Contributors](#Contributors)

-## Demo

 ## Abstract
-under-a-tac is an application that displays various poster that user can purchase.
+under-a-tac is an application that displays various poster that an user can purchase.
 If a user clicks on a specific poster, the user is taken to the detail page of that specific poster which will show its title, artist, poster genre, and price.
-The user clicks add to cart button and can add this specific poster to cart.
-If the user clicks on the heart button, the poster would be saved to the favorites page.
+The user clicks add to cart button and can add this specific poster to cart for purchase.
+The cart page will calculate the total based on the quantity of posters and includes shipping and tax.
+The user also can favorite a poster by clicking on the heart button of the poster.
+The poster would be saved to the favorites page.
 ## Contributors
 - [Edward Krupicka](https://github.com/edwardkrupicka)
 - [Tanya Zhuge](https://github.com/tanyazhuge)